Claudio-code/object-calisthenics-exercises-with-php/README.md

 <hr>

+- Tell, don't Ask
   - Don't use getters and setters
-  - Tell, don't Ask
+- Early return
+  - Has one only one level per method
+  - Never use ELSE
+- Fail fast